cozy-creator/sui-playground/modules/noot_standard/README.md

 **Noot:** a programmable unit of ownership. (plural: noots)

+### Why We Built This

+- A standard way to store and display data
+- A standard set of market-contracts

 **Craft:** accepts inputs, creates and returns a noot.

 **Deconstruct:** accepts a noot, destroys it, and then returns any residual output.